e-andrew/SelfAssessment/Skills/JavaScript.md

   - this 🖐️ used
   - arrow function 🖐️ used
   - async function 🖐️ used
-  - call
+  - call 👂 heard
-  - bind
+  - bind 👂 heard
-  - apply
+  - apply 👂 heard
   - instanceof 🖐️ used
   - ...spread 🎓 known
   - ...rest 🎓 known